 The Restore Process

-1) 5 mins - Boot up and restore Linux system image from USB (depending on the speed of your USB device, it may take longer)
+It took me 17 mins to run this restore process once, break down as follows:1) 5 mins - Boot up and restore Linux system image from USB (depending on the speed of your USB device, it may take longer)

 2) 2 mins - Uninstalling packages